Mongrel International Inc.

 TO REGISTER OR APPLY contact mongrelintl@gmail.com

-July in the UNESCO City of Literature Iowa City: The Rogue Workshops in partnership with Authors at Large.
+JULY in Iowa City UNESCO City of Literature: Xu Xi is part of The Rogue Workshops in partnership with Authors at Large.
 Week-long in-person workshops and classes offered by six writers, including readings & group meals.
-Group room rates are available at the Graduate Hotel to all participants on a first-come, first-served basis for July 19 to 26.
-Use code 93K or go to this link.

 Xu: “Writing Transnationally: a generative workshop in fiction”